Electricity at the macroscale and its microscopic origins: Demands of symmetry and asymmetry

-To tighten this argument let us consider the center of electron charge, $C$, of the six unit cell segment shown in Fig.~\ref{fig:current-symmetry}(b).
-Let ${\dot{c}(x_b)}$ be the rate of change of the center of charge of the $n_e$ electrons in the primitive cell of width $a$ whose boundary is at $x_b$.
-There is no symmetry reason to expect ${\dot{c}(x_b)}$ to vanish; therefore it does not.
-The rate of change of $C$ is the average of the rates of change of the centers of charge of the six cells, and therefore is also equal to ${\dot{c}(x_b)}$.
-The current per unit length associated with this motion of electrons is ${-M_e\,e\,\dot{c}(x_b)/a}$.
+The rate of change ${\dot{C}\equiv\dv*{C}{t}}$ of $C$ is the average of the rates of change of the centers of charge of the six unit cells.
+Since the cells are identical, ${\dot{C}}$ is also equal to ${\dot{c}(x_b)}$; and the current per unit length associated with this motion of electrons is ${-\Neleccell\,e\,\dot{c}(x_b)/a}$.
 To find the total current density the contribution from nuclei should be added to it.

-Let us now turn to the material in Fig.~\ref{fig:current-symmetry}~(c).
-However, instead of expressing ${\dot{C}_e}$ in terms of the rates of change of the centers of electron charge of the six complete cells delimited by vertical black lines, we can express it as the average over the five complete green-bordered cells and the remaining cell, which is shaded in grey and divided into two pieces on either side of the five.
-The centers of charge of the green cells are time-invariant, by symmetry, which implies that ${\dot{C}=\dot{c}/6}$, where $c$ is the center of electron charge of the grey cell.
+Now let us turn to the material in Fig.~\ref{fig:current-symmetry}~(c).
+However, instead of expressing ${\dot{C}}$ as the average value of ${\dot{c}}$ for the six complete cells delimited by vertical black lines, let us express it as the average value of ${\dot{c}}$ for the five complete green-bordered cells and the remaining cell, which is shaded in grey and divided into two pieces on either side of the five.

+The centers of charge of the green cells are time-invariant, by symmetry.
+Therefore ${\dot{C}=\dot{c}_g/6}$, where ${c_g}$ denotes the center of electron charge of the grey cell.
 Now suppose that the number of primitive cells in the segment was not six, but of order ${l/a}$, such that the segment was mesoscopic.
-The rate of change of its center of electron charge, and therefore the current, would be of order ${a/l}$ and therefore negligible.
+Then the rate of change of its center of electron charge, and therefore the current, would be ${\dot{C} \sim (a/l)\,\dot{c}_g}$, which is negligible.